himurali/abcbillweb/docs/bill/Commissionerate/Chapter5E.md

 In conclusion, Active Mobility Infrastructure is a crucial component of promoting active mobility.
 By focusing on safety, complete streets, cycle paths and walking paths, green urban infrastructure, reduced speeds, integrated public transit infrastructure, maintenance, and design for longevity, we can create a transportation system that is sustainable, healthy, and safe for all users.

-## Appointment of Director for  Active Mobility - Urban
+## Commissionerate shall focus on   Active Mobility - Urban Design & Planning & Execution

 Developing and implementing policies, programs, and projects that promote cycling and other forms of active mobility in urban areas.